carlwebdev/cowoBoilerplate/README.txt

+README

+Site Setup:

+1) TEMPLATING SYSTEM
+obs, this is using dwt template s !!!!

+2) SCSS COMPILATION
+- LOACLHOST VSCODE, IS WATCH SCSS

 VIP INSTRUCTIONS
 ------------------

 WHEN IMPLEMENTING IN A NEW SITE FOLDER:
 1) change the config path for the domain, else css won't be linked correctly